davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/README.md

 ### What about Redux? <a id="redux"></a>

-So to store data in our application (e.g., the logged-in user, a list of exercises, etc.), we need state.
+To store data in our application (e.g., the logged-in user, a list of exercises, etc.), we need state.
 To share this state between components, we can use the Context API or a state management library such as Zustand, Recoil, or Redux.
 Redux has a reputation for having a lot of boilerplate and is sometimes considered overkill.

-Why choose Redux?
+So why choose Redux?
 Because Redux is not just a state manager.
 In this app, we use Redux and RTK for four main purposes:

 1) State Management: to store the global application state.